 Skills Required for an Investment Banking Job

 - Communication Skills

 - Ability to Work at any hours

 Entering the investment banking field requires a high level of education and skill.
-A minimum of bachelor’s degree in fields like finance, accounting, economics or a related field is expected by the Employers.
-The analyst position at an entry-level involves on-the-job training, and it may last from two to three years.
-Those with advanced degrees generally join as an associate, and are in line for promotion for the vice president position.
+In addition, employers expect a minimum bachelor’s degree in finance, accounting, economics, or a related field.
+The analyst position at an entry level involves on-the-job training, which may last two to three years.
+However, those with advanced degrees generally join as an associate and are in line for promotion to the vice president position.